probcomp/metaprob/src/metaprob/tutorial/README.md

 This directory contains a work-in-progress tutorial for Metaprob, in the file `Tutorial.ipynb`.

-To run it you will need to:
+To run it you will need to run the following commands from the root of this repository (in the same directory as `Makefile`):

 1. Ensure `docker` and `docker-compose` are installed.
 Can you run `docker version` and `docker-compose version`?
 2. Build the Docker image with `make docker-build`.